ptsteadman/notebook/essays/gray-man-style.md

-For example, promoters of gray man style believe that overt tactical gear is a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention, at least until it's time to use force.
+For example, promoters of gray man style believe that overt tactical gear is a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention until it's time to use force.
 A gray man wouldn't want to be carrying one of the 'bug out bags' available on Amazon when shit hits the fan, because most of the Amazon bags include obvious military features like MOLLE panels, hydration bladders, and camouflage.
 [25] The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' while still holding ballistic inserts and allowing for rapid firearm draws.

 Over the past few months, I've also come to see 'gray' as an emergent (but unspoken) political identity.
-The gray man political stance is similar to gray man style: try to appear normal, but be prepared for as much as possible.
-Gray man politics are distinct from crypto-fascism or other crypto-politics in the respect that gray politics are purely solipistic and don't require belief in any one particular system: the gray man has no secret agenda beyond his secret preparation.
+The gray man tries to appear politically normal while secretly harboring visions of a wide range of political scenarios, from leftist cultural revolution to technocratic feudal seperatism.
+Gray politics are distinct from crypto-fascism or other crypto-politics in the respect that gray politics are mostly solipistic and don't require belief in any one particular
+system: the gray man has no agenda beyond his secret preparation.
 Even if he has nothing to say about the policy debates of the present, he can feel important and enlightened as he prepares the for the politics of a future world.

-I think that most people with essentially 'gray' politics don't realize how similar their value systems are to a certain type of survivalist.

-It's fun to criticize mall ninjas, Silicon Valley survivalists, and the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.
-It's hard to imagine democratic processes thriving in a society of gray men who secretly harbor fatalist, apolitical visions of surviving in scenarios ranging from leftist cultural revolution to technocratic feudal seperatism.
-I think it is also quite normal to secretly enjoy the pleasures of the neoliberal lifestyle, and not really expect them to stop, while professing a socially-acceptable desire for revolution.

 ---

-The gray man concept seems to have been developed in reaction to a perceived threat of "survivalist hate".
-There was recently some backlash against against 'super-rich' Silicon Valley preppers, but the most interesting analysis of survivalist hate I've found is based on an individual name Selco's experience during the Balkan war.
-He says that he saw many well-prepared people attempt to help their neighbors by giving away supplies.
-Just weeks later, these generous individuals were often rewarded by being robbed or even murdered.
-Selco says that the thieves justified their actions with the notion that well-prepared individuals were somehow guilty of anticipating or catalyzing the conflict.
-A reviewer of Selco's survival course simply asks readers to think back to high school, where those who "were prepared for the test were hated and called nerds".
+In an article about "survivalist hate", a survival expert named Selco draws on his experiences during the Balkan War.
+In the early days of the seige of his hometown, he saw many well-prepared people attempt to help their neighbors by giving away supplies.
+Just weeks later, these generous individuals were often robbed or even murdered.
+Selco says that the thieves justified their actions with the idea that the well-prepared individuals were somehow guilty of anticipating or catalyzing the chaos.
+A comment recommends that readers think back to high school, where those who "were prepared for the test were hated and called nerds".
 [16]

-Gray man adherents seem to believe that the attention economy would invert itself in a SHTF scenario: those who attract less attention will be more likely to survive or even thrive.
-This is echoed in military use of the gray man term, where POWs and trainees are encouraged to "be the gray man".
-[27]

-Selco emphasizes that being grey is a lifestyle that begins even before shit hits the fan.
+Selco explicitly calls for his readers to practice being gray, and emphasizes that being grey is a lifestyle that begins even before shit hits the fan.
 He goes so far as to recommend that parents keep supplies and weapons hidden from their children, so that the children don't discuss it with their friends.

-This emphasis of gray man as a lifestyle seems to have originated with the term itself.
+The emphasis on the gray man lifestyle as a reaction to a perceived threat of "survivalist hate" seems to have originated with the term itself.

 The earliest reference I could find online to the gray man concept is a post on the "Western Rifle Shooters Association" blogspot, alongside posts about